Anxiety Therapy San Diego

 What you are experiencing is very common.

 You are not the problem, it is merely the symptoms of anxiety within you that are causing problems in your life.
-In fact, anxiety disorders are the most common mental health condition in the United States, affecting approximately 18.1% of the population every year.
+In fact, anxiety disorders are the most common mental health condition in the United States, affecting approximately 19.1% of the population every year.[1]
 This is not surprising, seeing as we live in a very fast-paced culture.
 In our society, we are told that “success” is earned by doing more and constantly challenging ourselves.
 We are expected to work, and we are expected to work hard.
 While hard work can benefit us in many ways, it can also become detrimental when we find that we are unable to relax and are constantly worrying about the next task that needs to get done.
 This is one type of anxiety, which I refer to as “high achiever anxiety” or “anticipatory anxiety”.
 Anxiety can manifest in many other ways in our lives, including: generalized anxiety, specific phobias, social anxiety, stress, panic attacks, or health-related anxiety.

-Anxiety Therapist San Diego, CA An anxiety therapist can help you uncover the underlying causes of your worries, learn how to calm down and relax, and begin to look at situations in new, less stressful ways.
-In anxiety therapy, I begin by providing a safe space for you to share all of your current thoughts, concerns, and struggles.
+An anxiety therapist can help you uncover the underlying causes of your worries, learn how to calm down and relax, and begin to look at situations in new, less stressful ways.
+In counseling for anxiety, I begin by providing a safe space for you to share all of your current thoughts, concerns, and struggles.
 We will identify and set goals by determining how you would like your life to look differently in regards to your current anxiety.
 Once I have a better understanding of your current concerns and goals, I will tailor your treatment and take an individualized approach to help you.
-I will help you learn lasting coping skills and stress-reduction techniques that we can practice together in session and that you will also be able to do on your own in between sessions.
-I utilize a variety of therapeutic techniques to decrease anxiety including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Exposure Response Prevention (ERP), Eye Movement Desensitization and Reprocessing (EMDR) therapy, and Mindfulness-Based Therapy skills.
-Learn more about the anxiety treatments I use in sessions.

 Why Book an Anxiety Therapy Session with Me?